Labor Day Weekend Trip

 After grabbing a bite to eat, don't leave the festival without taking in a little shopping.
 Numerous vendors are set up throughout town offering antiques, handmade goods and much more.

-Every afternoon and evening, visitors can also enjoy live entertainment on stage in the heart of town and experience other activities and fun contests like truck and tractor pulls, a car show, food-eating contests and more.
+Every afternoon and evening, visitors can also enjoy live entertainment on stage in the heart of town and experience other activities and fun contests such as truck and tractor pulls, a car show, food-eating contests and more.

-Every day is different, so you may want to check out their schedule (The 2024 schedule is usually posted closer to the event date, but you can get an idea by looking at this 2023 schedule) to determine which day or days you want to attend.
+Every day is different, so you may want to check out their schedule, which is usually posted closer to the event date, to determine which day or days you should attend.

 They even host one of the most unique events anywhere with their annual bed races, which are usually held on Monday of Labor Day Weekend.